biltAtous/Accessible-SVG-Graphs/README.md

 # accessible-svg-graphs

-The idea behind this project is to offer both visually appealing animations that developers desire and a high level of accessibility that large companies seek.
-The focus on accessibility serves as an additional layer of value, making it more inclusive.
-Furthermore, this solution is exceptionally lightweight, requires zero dependencies and has a user-friendly implementation.
+The idea behind this project is to offer both visually appealing animations that developers desire and a high level of accessibility that large companies seek, recognizing that increased accessibility not only fosters inclusivity but also contributes to better SEO.
+Furthermore, this solution is exceptionally lightweight, requires zero dependencies, and has a user-friendly implementation.

 Utilizing SVG, a vector graphic format that maintains quality at any scale, opens up opportunities for integrating numerous ARIA attributes and CSS properties.
-As everyone, including goverments, increasingly transition to digital interactions in the post-COVID era, the creation of a universally accessible web is of paramount importance.
+As everyone, including governments, increasingly transitions to digital interactions in the post-COVID era, the creation of a universally accessible web is of paramount importance.

 This project is an effort by me, Billy Basdras, and my project at 5cript.com.
-I am committed to enhance and expand this project further as soon as I receive expressions of interest and valuable feedback.
+I am committed to enhancing and expanding this project further as soon as I receive expressions of interest and valuable feedback.
 Your input is highly appreciated.

 Billy Basdras - Geneva, Switzerland. billbasdras@yahoo.gr